-Overview of 2020 - 2021 UPWP
+Overview of 2021 - 2022 UPWP

-The Unified Planning Work Program (UPWP) is adopted by the RVMPO Policy Committee and incorporates all transportation planning and supporting comprehensive planning activities in the Medford Metropolitan Area by the Rogue Valley Metropolitan Planning Organization during the state fiscal year 20211 and serves as a means to satisfy 23 CFR 450.308.
+The Unified Planning Work Program (UPWP) is adopted by the RVMPO Policy Committee and incorporates all transportation planning and supporting comprehensive planning activities in the Medford Metropolitan Area by the Rogue Valley Metropolitan Planning Organization during the state fiscal year 20221 and serves as a means to satisfy 23 CFR 450.308.
 It identifies work proposed by major activity and task and includes summary details about expected products.
 Funding for all projects is identified.
 The UPWP is intended to provide a framework for the coordination of transportation planning efforts for and within the region.
 It may be amended by the Policy Committee as needed to reflect major changes in work tasks and funding - the moving of funds from one major task to another to cover unanticipated costs or the addition or deletion of tasks due to events outside the control of the MPO.
 Minor changes, such as the reallocation of funds from one sub-task to another within a major task category, are deemed to be administrative in nature and not subject to public notification.
 The amendment process is similar to the adoption process, in that public and agency comment is sought and a public hearing held prior to Policy Committee action.

 1 The State of Oregon fiscal year runs from July 1st to June 30th and is the functional year for the UPWP.
-It is numbered according to its second half i.e. the year beginning July 1, 2020 is numbered FY 2020-21.
+It is numbered according to its second half i.e. the year beginning July 1, 2021 is numbered FY 2021-22.
 The RVMPO fiscal year is the same.
-The federal fiscal year 2021 begins October 1, 2020, and runs through September 30, 2021.
+The federal fiscal year 2022 begins October 1, 2021, and runs through September 30, 2022.

-In accordance with the RVMPO's Public Participation Plan, the public hearing for the draft UPWP was advertised in local newspapers on the 29th of April 2020.
-In addition, the draft UPWP had been placed on the MPO's website the last week in April of 2020 seeking public comment.
+In accordance with the RVMPO's Public Participation Plan, the public hearing for the draft UPWP was advertised in local newspapers on the April 24.
+In addition, the draft UPWP had been placed on the MPO's website the last week in February 23, 2021 seeking public comment.

 This plan consists of three parts: Part I, Tasks 1 through 5, represents the federally mandated and federally-funded portion of the program to be fulfilled by the RVMPO, plus state and locally-funded work to fulfill state as well as federal requirements; and Part II, Task 6, which details additional work that is not federally mandated and is funded by other sources.
-Part III contains Local Jurisdiction Planning projects which the RVMPO has agreed to help fund.
-Finally, Part IV contains ODOT planning projects within the RVMPO planning area that the agency expects to occur during the 2020-21 fiscal year.
+Part III contains ODOT planning projects within the RVMPO planning area that the agency expects to occur during the 2021-22 fiscal year.